 Did you know you can get totally free shares in the UK?
 Yes, it’s totally possible and I’ll show you exactly how in this post.

 Claiming free shares is an ideal way for beginners to take their first steps into investing.
-It’s a way to start out with minimal risk and overcome that first step for many to actually becoming an investor.
+It’s a way to start out with minimal risk and overcome that first step for many to actually become an investor.

 When you own a share in a company you actually own a part of that company.
 It might be a tiny share of the company but a part no less.

 For many the thought of investing is scary and many people put it off for far too long.

 If you are new to investing and looking to get started check out our best investing apps for beginners.

 Disclaimer: This post may contain affiliate or referral links that earn me some commission if you sign up through them.
 However, this is at no extra cost to you.
 Read more here.
 Thank you if you do use them as they help to support my blog.

 A new breed of share dealing investing apps have made investing much more accessible to everyone no matter how small amount of money they have.
 You can start investing from as little as £1.00